rdemel/LV-model/README.md

 - Homogenous mixing of the resistant and sensitive bacterial populations plus antibiotic
 - Parameters are constant
 - Environment is constant
-- DeltaA: The degradation rate of the antibiotic is constant- which is very wrong as this constant does not take into account antibiotics with a minor secondary mechanism of action, pharmacokinetics, environmental degradation and potential active metabolites.
+- DeltaA: The degradation rate of the antibiotic is constant- which needs to be corrected as this constant does not consider antibiotics with a minor secondary mechanism of action, pharmacokinetics, environmental degradation and potential active metabolites.

 ## Parameters of the model